CE-Programming/toolchain/docs/static/coding-guidelines.rst

 And remember this: having too many comments leads to issues where **a)** the comments don't match the code, **b)** they are either superfluous or useless, **c)** they are flat out incorrect or outdated, or **d)** they add noise to the code itself and make it more difficult to read.

-This is an example of bad comments that add no value: good self-explanatory naming and simple code provide better information than the comments do, which is how it should be:
+These are examples of bad comments that add no value: remember, good self-explanatory naming and simple code provide better information than comments do.

 .. code-block:: c